 The schematic picture of the layered cobalt oxide NaxCoO2.
 This material can convert heat into electricity with a performance as high as other thermoelectric materials.

-Biomolecular Dynamics and Function [D Lab]
+Laboratory of Biomolecular Dynamics and Function [D Lab]

 Takayuki UCHIHASHI (Professor)

 Proteins are inherently dynamic molecules that undergo structural changes and interactions with other molecules over a wide timescale range, from nanoseconds to milliseconds or longer.
 Furthermore, protein motions play an important biological role in the assembly into protein complexes, ligand binding and enzymatic reactions.
 Therefore, understanding the dynamic behaviour of a protein is a requisite for gaining insight into their function mechanisms.
 We develop novel methods for directly observing protein's dynamics based on high-speed atomic force microscopy (AFM), which is one of scanning probe microscopy, and exploit new paradigm of dynamic structural biology.
 Also we analyze structural dynamics of rhodopsin at atomic resolution using X-ray crystallographic technics for understanding the molecular mechanism and creating new functional GPCRs.

 Photobioenergetics Laboratory [G Lab]

 Hiroyuki MINO (Associate Professor)